Romulus Zăroni: Public image

 As a parliamentarian, Zăroni struck an unusual note, and was seen as "a bit artistic" by one of his fellow peasants, for always wearing a folk costume.
 During his ministerial tenure, he also acquired the image of a fumbling cretin—"semi-literate, mediocre, incompetent".
-He became the first and, until Nicolae Ceaușescu, the only communist-era politician to feature as a humorous target.
+He became the first and, until Nicolae Ceaușescu, the only communist-era politician to be the constant butt of the joke.
 Writer Tita Chiper believes that Zăroni set the bar low with his incompetence, but that afterwards Romanians became aware that his type of behavior was to be expected from whole categories of new figures ("the Russian", "the activist", "the Militiaman"), who gradually replaced him in folklore.
 As once noted by journalist Tudor Octavian, Zăroni stood out among Romanian politicians for being "at all times cretinous" (tâmpit tot timpul), that which made him unforgettable.

 The PCR was aware of Zăroni's reputation, and occasionally responded.
 In August 1946, the party newspaper Moldova Liberă reacted against derisive commentary published by an unnamed opposition journalist in Dreptatea, responding that: "the exploiters at Dreptatea [...] imagine that the most elegant form of irony is to poke fun at the peasant-minister Zăroni and his cultural level".
 Zăroni's image was further enshrined by clandestine epigrams, most likely penned by Păstorel Teodoreanu, which referred to him as Groza's pet ox, an Incitatus to his Caligula.
 Journalist Virgil Lazăr, who attended an electoral rally in Sighișoara as a child, recalls that Groza had in fact presented Zăroni "as if he was trading a horse", by emphasizing the fact that he was "well-built, fit as can be for the job [of minister]".
 In Hunedoara, peasant interviewees regarded Zăroni as "not bright", and fit for his office "like parsley is to soup".